omallek07/kevinomalley-portfolio/data/posts/vs-code.md

 ---
-title: "VSCode User Snippets"
+title: 'VSCode User Snippets'
-date: "2022-03-26"
+date: '2022-03-26'
-shortDescription: "Sharing user code snippets I use regularly in VSCode."
+shortDescription: 'Sharing user code snippets I use regularly in VSCode.'
-imgUrl: "/static/VSCode.png"
+imgUrl: '/static/VSCode.png'
 ---

 #### A small and simple post but hopefully helpful to any developers :)